-Business in the Community are committed to meeting its legal obligation to ensure, so far as is reasonably practicable, the Health, Safety, and Welfare of all employees at work.
+Business in the Community (BITC) are committed to meeting its legal obligation to ensure, so far as is reasonably practicable, the Health, Safety, and Welfare of all employees at work.

 Each manager has a duty to take care of the health, safety, and welfare of their colleagues and to report and investigate any accident or incident to help prevent a recurrence.
-Business in the Community requires all its colleagues (and secondees, consultants, workers, and volunteers) to co-operate in establishing and maintaining safe and healthy working conditions and to avoid any action which may adversely affect the health, safety and welfare of themselves or others.
+BITC requires all its colleagues (and secondees, consultants, workers, and volunteers) to cooperate in establishing and maintaining safe and healthy working conditions and to avoid any action which may adversely affect the health, safety and welfare of themselves or others.